-Suspension System Defects.
+Suspension System Defects

 The suspension system holds up the vehicle and its load.
 It keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
 Look for:

-Spring hangers that allow movement of axle from proper position.
-See Figure 2.2.

-Cracked or broken spring hangers.

-Missing or broken leaves in any leaf spring.
-If onefourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.

-Leaking shock absorbers.

-Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.
+- Spring hangers that allow movement of axle from proper position.
+See Figure 2.2 - Cracked or broken spring hangers. - A Missing or broken leaves in any leaf spring.
+If one-fourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
+See Figure 2.3. - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - Leaking shock absorbers. - Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing. - Any loose, cracked, broken, or missing frame members.